 Whichever framework you choose, getting started is straightforward.

 Install Node.js and npm, then use Expo for the simplest setup.
 Expo provides a development environment, tooling, and services that simplify React Native development.
+The official React Native environment setup guide walks through both paths.

 For more control, use React Native CLI, which requires installing Xcode for iOS development and Android Studio for Android.